Telecoms crash

-The Telecoms crash was a stock market crash that occurred in 2001, after the bursting of the dot-com bubble.
+The Telecoms crash, also known as the Telecommunications Bubble was a stock market crash that occurred in 2001, after the bursting of the dot-com bubble.

+The telecommunications industry had experienced significant growth and investment during the 1990s, fueled by the expansion of the internet and the introduction of wireless technology.
+Companies such as WorldCom, Global Crossing, and Lucent Technologies had achieved enormous market valuations based on expectations of continued growth and profitability.
+By the late 1990s, the industry had become overvalued and highly leveraged.
+Many companies had taken on substantial debt to finance their expansion, and investors had poured billions of dollars into the sector based on unrealistic expectations of growth and profitability.

+The crash had an impact on the global economy, and resulted in a sharp decline in the value of telecommunications related stocks and bonds, leading to significant financial losses for investors, widespread job losses and decline in consumer spending, and eventually leading to the collapse of many companies.

 It was called "the biggest and fastest rise and fall in business history".

 Causes

 Partially a result of greed and excessive optimism, especially about the growth of data traffic fueled by the rise of the Internet, in the five years after the Telecommunications Act of 1996 went into effect, telecommunications companies invested more than $500 billion, mostly financed with debt, into laying fiber optic cable, adding new switches, and building wireless networks.
 In many areas, such as the Dulles Technology Corridor in Virginia, governments funded technology infrastructure and created favorable business and tax law to encourage companies to expand.
 The growth in capacity vastly outstripped the growth in demand.
 Spectrum auctions for 3G in the United Kingdom in April 2000, led by Chancellor of the Exchequer Gordon Brown, raised £22.5 billion.
 In Germany, in August 2000, the auctions raised £30 billion.
 A 3G spectrum auction in the United States in 1999 had to be re-run when the winners defaulted on their bids of $4 billion.
 The re-auction netted 10% of the original sales prices.
 When financing became hard to find as the dot-com bubble burst, the high debt ratios of these companies led to bankruptcy.
 The industry owed a trillion dollars "much of which will never be repaid and will have to be written off by investors" according to a testimony by Federal Communications Commission Chairman Michael Powell to the Senate Commerce Committee on July 30, 2002.
 Bond investors recovered just over 20% of their investments.

 However, several telecom executives sold stock before the crash including Philip Anschutz, who reaped $1.9 billion, Joseph Nacchio, who reaped $248 million, and Gary Winnick, who sold $748 million worth of shares.